US trade deficit up to $67.1 billion in August, 14-year high

 WASHINGTON -- The U.S. trade deficit rose in August to the highest level in 14 years.

-The Commerce Department reported Tuesday that the gap between the goods and services the United States sells and what it buys abroad climbed 5.9% in August to $67.1 billion.
+The Commerce Department reported Tuesday that the gap between the goods and services the United States sells and what it buys abroad climbed 5.9% in August to $67.1 billion, highest since August 2006.
+Exports rose 2.2% to $171.9 billion on a surge in shipments of soybeans, but imports rose more — up 3.2% to $239 billion — led by purchases of crude oil, cars and auto parts.

+The U.S. deficit with the rest of the world in the trade of goods such as airplanes and appliances set a record $83.9 billion in August.
+The United States ran a surplus of $16.8 billion in the trade of services such as banking and education, lowest since January 2012.

 The politically sensitive deficit in the trade of goods with China fell 6.7% to $26.4 billion.